Apache HTTP Server Version 2.5

 In general, access restriction directives apply to all

-access methods (GET
+access methods (GET, PUT,

-, etc).
+POST, etc).
 This is the desired behavior in most

 cases.
 However, it is possible to restrict some methods, while